-The Audit Committee recognizes the importance of maintaining the independence of the Company's Independent Auditor, both in fact and appearance.
-Each year, the committee evaluates the qualifications, performance and independence of the Company's Independent Auditor and determines whether to re-engage the current Independent Auditor.
+The Audit Committee recognizes the importance of maintaining the independence of the Company's independent auditor, both in fact and appearance.
+Each year, the committee evaluates the qualifications, performance and independence of the Company's independent auditor and determines whether to re-engage the current independent auditor.
 In doing so, the Audit Committee considers the quality and efficiency of the services provided by the auditors, the auditors' capabilities and the auditors' technical expertise and knowledge of the Company's operations and industry.

-Based on this evaluation, the Audit Committee has retained SGA as the Company's Independent Auditor for 2021.
-SGA has been the Independent Auditor for the Company since listing on the Namibia Stock Exchange in 2012.
+Based on this evaluation, the Audit Committee has retained SGA as the Company's independent auditor for 2022.
+SGA has been the independent auditor for the Company since listing on the Namibia Stock Exchange in 2012.

-The members of the Audit Committee recommend the retention of SGA to serve as the Company's Independent Auditor.
-Although the Audit Committee has the sole authority to appoint the Independent Auditors, the Audit Committee will continue to recommend that the Board ask the shareholders, at the Annual Meeting, to ratify the appointment of the Independent Auditors.
+The members of the Audit Committee recommend the retention of SGA to serve as the Company's independent auditor.
+Although the Audit Committee has the sole authority to appoint the independent auditors, the Audit Committee will continue to recommend that the Board ask the shareholders, at the Annual Meeting, to ratify the appointment of the independent auditors.

-The committee reviewed with the independent auditor, which is responsible for expressing an opinion on the conformity of those audited consolidated and separate financial statements and related schedules with International Financial Reporting Standards, its judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the committee.
+The committee reviewed with the independent auditor, who is responsible for expressing an opinion on the conformity of those audited consolidated and separate financial statements and related schedules with International Financial Reporting Standards, its judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the committee.

-In addition, the committee has discussed with the independent auditor the firm's independence from Company management and the Company and considered the compatibility of non-audit services with the independent auditor's independence.
+In addition, the committee has discussed with the independent auditor their independence from Company management and the Company, and considered the compatibility of non-audit services with the independent auditor's independence.

-The committee also reviewed and discussed together with management and the independent auditor the Company's audited consolidated and separate financial statements for the year ended 31 March 2020 and the results of management's assessment of the effectiveness of the Company's internal control over financial reporting.
+The committee also reviewed and discussed together with management and the independent auditor the Company's audited consolidated and separate financial statements for the year ended 31 March 2021 and the results of management's assessment of the effectiveness of the Company's internal control over financial reporting.
 The committee discussed with management and the independent auditor material weaknesses and significant deficiencies identified during the course of the assessment and the audit and management's plan to remediate those control deficiencies.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors, and the Board has approved, the audited consolidated and separate financial statements the Annual Report for the year ended 31 March 2020.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors, and the Board has approved, the audited consolidated and separate financial statements the Annual Report for the year ended 31 March 2021.

-The committee conclude that we are satisfied we complied with our responsibilities as set out in the audit committe charter.
+The committee conclude that we are satisfied we complied with our responsibilities as set out in the audit committee charter.